-More information can be found in the 2012-13 edition of the Tourism Satellite Account (cat. no. 5249.0), available for free download from the ABS website - www.abs.gov.au.
+More information on these topics can be found in the 2012-13 edition of the Tourism Satellite Account (cat. no. 5249.0), available for free download from the ABS website - www.abs.gov.au.